 Podiatrists are the most qualified doctors to care for your feet.
 With training similar to that of other doctors, they complete four years of training in a podiatric medical school and three years of hospital residency training.

-About: Dr Shuman provides podiatry services in Sterling, Ashburn, Lansdowne and Leesburg Va.
-Shuman Podiatry offers: custom orthotics, diabetic foot care, heel pain and spurs, wart removal and more.
-Contact Dr Shuman today for all your foot care needs.
+About: Dr. Shuman provides podiatry services from our offices in Sterling, Va.
+Shuman Podiatry offers custom orthotics, diabetic foot care, heel pain and spurs, wart removal and more.
+Contact Dr. Shuman today for all your foot care needs.